Transport in Guangdong

 Guangdong has well-developed road, rail, air and water transport networks.
 Different areas of Guangdong are connected both economically and culturally by the waterways of the Pearl River.
 Water transport is responsible for more than two-fifths of Guangdong's total traffic tonnage.
 Connection with other provinces rely on Guangdong's extensive road and rail networks, one of the best networks in China.

 Guangzhou Baiyun International Airport is one of the busiest airports in China and in the world.

 Air transport

 Two international airports, Guangzhou Baiyun International Airport and Shenzhen Bao'an International Airport, connect the province with major cities in China and in other countries.

 Rail transport

 Canton–Sam Shui Railway, built from 1902 to 1904, was the first railway line in Guangdong.

 As of 2018 in Guangdong, China Railway Guangzhou Group manages 4523.2 km of railway and regional enterprises manage 283.3 km.
 Operating high-speed rail networks span 1904.9 km.

-Cross-border trains

 Inter-city train services crossing the Hong Kong-Guangdong border connect major cities in Guangdong with Hong Kong.
 Guangzhou–Kowloon through train and Guangzhou–Shenzhen–Hong Kong Express Rail Link (XRL) serve cities between Guangzhou and Hong Kong.